I tried running and comparing time series foundation models on DGX Spark

 uv pip install "chronos-forecasting>=2.1.0"

 The minimal sample looks like this.
-It runs end-to-end from BaseChronosPipeline.from_pretrained to predict_quantiles, returning 21 quantiles in a single inference after loading.
+It goes end-to-end from BaseChronosPipeline.from_pretrained to predict_quantiles, returning 21 types of quantiles in a single inference after loading.

 import numpy as np